cormacio100/nightblind/README.md

 4. After those dependencies have been installed you'll need to make sure that you have **http-server** installed.
 You can install this by running the following: ```npm install -g http-server # this also may require sudo on Mac/Linux```
 5. Once **http-server** is installed run ```http-server```
 6. The project will now run on [localhost:8080](http://127.0.0.1:8080)

+### How Does it work
+The live site (link shown above) is run from the gh-pages branch